ctg-tme/audio-zone-manager-library-macro/README.md

 ### Can I edit this Macro?
 - Of Course, it's an Open Script, feel free to edit it to your liking

-## Roadmap
-- USB Microphone Support
-- The ability to Subscribe to an individual Zone's state
-- Ability to pull a list of ZoneIds

-## Changelog
-- Version 0.7.0
-  - Initial Release
-  - Support for Ethernet and Analog Microphone Connectors
-  - Logic based on VuMeter Evaluation